puar-playground/SeqAnchor/README.md

 ![Test Image 1](gray_anchor.png)

 ## Data
-Greengenes, 16S rRNA dataset, length ~1400, diverse\n
+Greengenes, 16S rRNA dataset, length ~1400, diverse<br />
-Zymo, 16S rRNA dataset, length ~1400, less diverse Silva 23S rRNA dataset, length ~3000
+Zymo, 16S rRNA dataset, length ~1400, less diverse<br />
+Silva 23S rRNA dataset, length ~3000<br />

-Bralibase, A dataset for MSA benchmark, we will explore it.
+Bralibase, A dataset for MSA benchmark, we will explore it.<br />
 ITS dataset, I have played with it before, more work need to be done.
-They share a clear pattern on bigger picture, but might be too diverse locally.
+They share a clear pattern on bigger picture, but might be too diverse locally.<br />

 ## Benchmark